Tommy McClelland II

 McClelland, the youngest AD among all Football Bowl Subdivision athletic programs, came to Ruston after serving six years in the same position at McNeese State in Lake Charles.

-His first year in north Louisiana was a successful one.
+His first two years in north Louisiana have been successful ones.
 McClelland's philosophy of developing student-athletes into champions on the playing fields, in the class room and in life is the cornerstone of his leadership style.

 While leading Louisiana Tech into the Conference USA era, McClelland impacted the athletics department through fundraising, facility improvements, coaching hires and overall student-athlete development.

-Shortly after his hiring, McClelland re-energized the LA Tech fan-base when he joined President Guice in an October press conference revealing the updated plans for the $20 million south end zone facility project - the centerpiece of the University's Quest for Excellence capital campaign.
-McClelland completed the fundraising needed for the project, and the University broke ground in mid-April.
-An expected completion date is August of 2015.
+Shortly after his hiring, McClelland re-energized the LA Tech fan-base when he joined President Guice in an October press conference revealing the updated plans for the $22 million Davison Athletics Complex located in the south endzone of Joe Aillet Stadium - the centerpiece of the University's Quest for Excellence capital campaign.
+McClelland completed the fundraising needed for the project, and the new facility opened in August of 2015.

-When completed, the three-story facility, 70,000-plus square foot building will benefit all of Louisiana Tech's student-athletes; it will include a new state-of-the-art strength and conditioning complex utilized by all 16 of the University's athletic programs.
-The building will also house football coaches' offices, football locker room, team and position meeting rooms, club seating and a multi-functional dining space that can be utilized for athletic and campus events.
+The three-story facility, 70,000-plus square foot building benefits all of Louisiana Tech's student-athletes; it includes a new state-of-the-art strength and conditioning complex utilized by all 16 of the University's athletic programs.
+The building also houses football coaches' offices, football locker room, team and position meeting rooms, club seating and a multi-functional dining space that can be utilized for athletic and campus events.
+It will generate an additional $500,000 annually in revenue.

-Another marquee addition to the Louisiana Tech athletic facilities during McClelland's first year was the $1.2 million Paul Millsap Vision presented by Community Trust Bank, a high definition video display board in the Thomas Assembly Center.
-The project also includes a customized sound system for the Thomas Assembly Center and a video board control room, which will be utilized for both football and basketball.
+Another marquee addition to the Louisiana Tech athletic facilities during McClelland's tenure is the $1.2 million Paul Millsap Vision presented by Community Trust Bank, a high definition video display board in the Thomas Assembly Center.
+The project also included a customized sound system for the Thomas Assembly Center and a video board control room, which will be utilized for both football and basketball.

-These two major facility improvements and additional smaller scale projects were made possible through a record-setting year of fundraising.
+These two major facility improvements and additional smaller scale projects were made possible through a pair of record-setting years in fundraising.
 During the 2013-14 fiscal year, McClelland spearheaded the efforts in raising more than $10.8 million through both LTAC and Quest for Excellence; more than double any previous year in Tech Athletics history.
 Included in the record total were five, seven-figure gifts.

-Tech sophomore Victor Lange became the first Bulldog golfer ever to earn an NCAA Regional appearance and competed in the San Antonio Region.
-Tech track and field had 13 student-athletes qualify for the NCAA regionals; six advanced to the NCAA championships in Eugene, Oregon.
+Tech sophomore Victor Lange became the first Bulldog golfer ever to earn an NCAA Regional appearance and competed in the San Antonio Region and Lubbock region the past two years.

 Prior to coming to Ruston, McClelland made a national name for himself after quickly elevating to the athletics director position at age 26.
 He earned high praise from a number of high-profile, experienced athletic administrators.